 Markham is creating civic pride through excellence in community planning and development.
 Taking a stroll down the village's Main Street is like taking a journey back through time.
 Cafes, restaurants, quaint shops and galleries create a quiet, peaceful community ambiance.

-The municipal government undoubtedly takes pride of the city’s changing surroundings.
+Beyond all this, the municipal government undoubtedly takes pride of the city’s changing surroundings.
 Bridges allow easy mobility for cyclists, runners, joggers and walkers alike.
-They are used to enjoy all the sites the city has to offer.
-There are over 22 kilometres of scenic pathways running throughout its region.
+They are able to enjoy all the sites the city has to offer because there are over 22 kilometres of scenic pathways running throughout its region.
 Markham’s green space also includes valleys, woodlots and ravines.

 List of New Condos in Markham